Download the Guide!

 Umpqua Community College in Roseburg

-Electrical Business — some Oregon businesses provide the on-the-job training while relying on community colleges to provide the necessary classroom instruction to meet U.S. Department of Labor (USDOL) and Oregon Bureau of Labor and Industries (BOLI) apprenticeship standards.
+Some Oregon businesses provide on-the-job training while relying on community colleges to provide the necessary classroom instruction to meet U.S. Department of Labor (USDOL) and Oregon Bureau of Labor and Industries (BOLI) apprenticeship standards.

 Electrician Degrees & Certificates

 As you weigh the benefits of formal training at a trade school or technical college, you may want to speak with people in the field in the state where you intend to work.
-The licensing requirements vary from state to state, and some require a minimum amount of education as in Oregon.
+The licensing requirements vary from state to state, and some require a minimum amount of education.

 As stated earlier, in many cases but not always, formal education pays off in the form of higher wages.